JagmohanSharma/SpringCloudRefreshScopeIssue/README.md

  Now we are only registering a bean using BDRPP and setting its scope as `refresh`but at the time of RefreshEvent we are not getting this bean refreshed.

+ First we read `test.dynaProp.keys` property and add a suffix `Conf` to beanName so it is `service1Conf`.
+Now we create bean and register it using BDRPP.

+ We have autowired `service1Conf` bean in our `TestService` which is being called from `TestConstroller` using below endpoints.
+ Here `TestProp` is a bean which is explicitly marked using `@REfreshScope` so after `RefreshEvent` this is getting refreshed properly. but not the bean created using BDRPP.

  Two end points:
  1)